Baloch Students Organization: BSO – Azad

-BSO Pajjar Javid Baloch
+BSO – Pajjar

-BSO Pajjar Javid baloch is the former chairman of BSO pajjar, had the largest following among the Baloch students.
+Javid Baloch is the former chairman of BSO – Pajjar, had the largest following among the Baloch students.
 It represented a mainstream viewpoint and concentrated on ideological and educational aspects of Baloch national movement.
 It attempted to get as many Baloch youth educated as possible and holds regular "study circles" in which it imparted education in the history and ideology of Baloch nationalist movement.
 Its main objectives were advancing the rights of the Baloch people and the termination of military operations.
-This group had affiliated itself with the National Party (NP), the ruling party in Baluchistan.
-NP wanted more provincial rights and greater autonomy for Baluchistan province within the parliamentary framework of Pakistan.
+This group had affiliated itself with the National Party (NP), the ruling party in Balochistan.
+The National Party wanted more provincial rights and greater autonomy for Baluchistan province within the parliamentary framework of Pakistan.

-BSO Mengal
+BSO – Mengal

-BSO, led by mohden Baloch Baloch, was formed in the early 2000s.
+BSO – Mengal, led by Mohden Baloch, was formed in the early 2000s.
 Though it subscribes to the radical nationalist ideology of Balochistan's secession from Pakistan, it has affiliated itself with the mainstream Balochistan National Party (Mengal) (BNP–M), which is the largest opposition party in the Provincial Assembly of Balochistan.
 The group has gathered enough support from the student body since its split from the united BSO and demands "total autonomy" for Balochistan.
 It promoted the rights of Baloch Students Balochistan within the parliamentary framework of Pakistan.

+BSO – Awami

+The Baloch Students Organization – Awami was founded in 1972, when it split from the Baloch Students Organization (BSO).
+It supported Baluch People's Liberation Front (BPLF), a militant organization in Balochistan against Pakistani control.
+The organization was Marxist–Leninist in its ideology and was against the Sardari system in Balochistan.

 Controversies

+Kulbhushan Jadhav

-In 2016 an Indian national called Kulbhushan Jadhav was arrested by Pakistani security forces, who claimed that he was an officer on active duty in the Indian Navy with the rank of commander and a spy working for Indian intelligence agencies.
-They charged him with espionage and released a pre-recorded statement of Jadhav confessing to being a spy working for the Indian intelligence agency RAW and admitting that he had been in touch with its contacts in Pakistan, especially those in the BSO.
+In 2016 an Indian national—named Kulbhushan Jadhav—was arrested by Pakistani security forces, who claimed that he was an officer on active duty in the Indian Navy with the rank of commander and a spy working for Indian intelligence agencies.
+They charged him with espionage and released a pre-recorded statement of Jadhav confessing to being a spy working for the Indian intelligence agency Research & Analysis Wing (R&AW) and admitting that he had been in touch with its contacts in Pakistan, especially those in the BSO.
 He also stated that he was to support the insurgency by coordinating subversion, violent activities against the general population, targeting attacks against strategic assets in the region, and against Chinese workers.
-The Indian government has denied that Jadhav was an intelligence operative and said the video statement was "tutored."
+The Indian government has denied that Jadhav was an intelligence operative and said the video statement was "tutored".

 Karima Baloch denied that the BSO had any contacts with the Indian intelligence agency.
 She stated that theirs was a home-grown movement for the independence of Balochistan and that Pakistan wished to paint it as a proxy war of foreign powers.